 The Best Haircut for Your Face Shape

-We all have different features we want to play up (or perhaps play down).
+We all have different features we want to play up.
 And a flattering haircut is one of the easiest ways to achieve that.
-Here, some tips from a few ladies—of all face shapes and sizes—who know a thing or two about looking good—about the best haircut for your face shape.
+Here, some tips from a few ladies—who know a thing or two about looking good—about the best haircut for your face shape.

 The goal: To create length and make your face appear more slender.
 Ask your stylist for long, face-framing layers or a side part like Emma here.
 (Nothing should be shorter than your jawline.)
 Also, keep your dry shampoo on hand as a bit of volume at the roots will add height to the top of your head and help to balance out your cheeks.